-The filing period began on Wednesday, Jan.
-17, which was the first day to file an application for a place on the May 5, 2018 General Election ballot.
-The last day to file for a place on the ballot is Friday, Feb.
-16.
+The filing period is underway for a place on the May 6, 2023 General Election ballot.
+The last day to file for a place on the ballot is Feb.
+17.

 Here is a look at the open seats this May in southern Denton County:

-This year, three citizens will be elected to each serve a two-year term as a Councilmember for Places 1, 3 and 5.
-The incumbents for these positions are Joey Hasty, Jon Donahue and Marla Hawkesworth, respectively.
+This year, three citizens will be elected to each serve a two-year term as mayor and Council members for Places 2 and 4.
+The incumbents are Bryan Livingston, Ron Schmidt and Cynthia Hermann, respectively.

-Members are elected “at-large,” each representing the entire community and serve two-year terms.
+Members are elected “at-large,” each representing the entire community.

 All candidates for office must be a resident of Bartonville for six months prior to the filing deadline; must be a registered voter at the time of the election (but not required at the time of filing); and be a minimum of 18 years of age.

 Applications may be filed at Town Hall, 1941 E. Jeter Road in Bartonville.
 Town Hall office hours are 8 a.m. to 4:30 p.m., however, there may be certain dates during the election period (refer to the town calendar) when the office will be open until 5 p.m.

 For more information contact Town Secretary Tammy Dixon at 817-693-5280 or [email protected].